Certifications and Credentials

 Defining the Nanny Career Path

 The US Nanny Association credentials define a Nanny, Newborn and Infant Care and Professional Nanny career path.
 The skills and experience needed for a Nanny Certification are expanded for a Newborn and Infant care.
 Professional nannies have additional training and experience requirements.
-These paths are based on published national nanny standards.
+These paths are based on the published national nanny standards.

 Certified Nanny & Childcare Provider (NCP)